webplatform/docs/css/functions/rotate/index.md

 {{CSS_Function
 |Content=Rotates the element clockwise around its origin (as specified by the transform-origin property) by the specified angle.
 The operation corresponds to the matrix [cos(angle) sin(angle) -sin(angle) cos(angle) 0 0].

+The angle must be an integer or decimal number, followed by the letters "deg".

 If not specified otherwise, the element rotates around its center.
 The rotation origin can be specified with the [http://docs.webplatform.org/wiki/css/properties/transform-origin transform-origin property].
 }}
 {{Examples_Section
 |Not_required=No
 |Examples={{Single Example
 |Language=CSS
-|Description=The following code snippet is an example of the '''rotate''' function in use.
+|Description=The following code snippet is an example of the rotate function in use.
 |Code=div {
-  transform: rotate(33deg);
+  transform: rotate(33.3deg);
 }
 |LiveURL=http://code.webplatform.org/gist/a2965eaa97367a66023c
 }}